-Perhaps you have been to a churrascari or a Brazilian steakhouse and sampled the flurry of meats that is served by the gauchos.
-If you have chances are you have been to Fogo de Chao, which started with 9 locations in Brazil before expanding to the United States, with Dallas as its first domestic location.
+Perhaps you have been to a churrascari or a Brazilian steakhouse and sampled the flurry of meats that are served by the gauchos.
+If you have chances are you have been to Fogo de Chao, which started with nine locations in Brazil before expanding to the United States, with Dallas as its first domestic location.
 Continue reading

 Category Archives: BBQ

 Mark Zuckerberg, founder and CEO of Facebook, invited about 100,000 people to his back yard in Palo Alto, California for a BBQ.
 You were invited if you happened to be on Facebook Sunday afternoon.

 The BBQ was virtual, but a bit entertaining none the less.
 There were at least a few people extremely excited to see Mark’s live feed on Facebook.
 Namely the brands of grills and smokers he uses on a regular basis who got a huge plug, and a certain BBQ Sauce brand that will no doubt be emptied from shelves across the county, and ordered from around the world.
 Continue reading